sigrudds1/godot-mariadb/README.md

 **Change back to the main Godot directory...**
 cd ../..

-**Compile Godot, e.g. editor version for Linux 64 bit, see the Godot manual for other releases and expoprt templates...** scons -j$(nproc) platform=linuxbsd target=editor arch=x86_64
+**Compile Godot, e.g. editor version for Linux 64 bit, see the Godot manual for other releases and export templates...**
+scons -j$(nproc) platform=linuxbsd target=editor arch=x86_64

 I will have a tutorial up on https://vikingtinkerer.com, once I feel it has been tested enough to be considered stable.